Max Ascoli: United States

-In 1938, Ascoli teamed up with a noted writer and correspondent Dorothy Thompson.
-The two of them went on a lecture circuit to try to warn Americans about the dangers of fascism.

 For many years, Ascoli taught at the New School for Social Research, becoming dean of the Graduate School (1939–41).
 He left the New School to serve the government for two years under Nelson A. Rockefeller, then Coordinator of Inter-American Affairs.
 He then went on to focus on a new magazine.

-During World War II, Ascoli worked for the OSS under Nelson Rockefeller.
-He was assigned to go to Latin America because the OSS feared that the Axis powers were trying to make inroads in such countries as Argentina, Mexico, and Brazil.
+During World War II, Ascoli worked for the Office of Strategic Services under Nelson Rockefeller.
+He was assigned to go to Latin America as the OSS feared the Axis powers were trying to make inroads in such countries as Argentina, Mexico, and Brazil.

 During the course of his career, Ascoli would teach at a number of prominent US institutions: Yale, Columbia, Chicago, North Carolina, and Harvard.

-The Reporter
+The Reporter and art

-In 1949, Ascoli joined James Reston to found The Reporter, an influential, liberal magazine for some two decades (1949–68).
+In 1949, Ascoli joined James Reston to found The Reporter, an influential liberal magazine for some two decades.
 Its circulation peaked at 215,000 readers.
-In 1968, Ascoli merged the publication with Harper’s Magazine.
+In 1968, Ascoli merged the publication with Harper's Magazine.

-In the early years of its publication, the magazine had a scoop with an article on the “China Lobby” a group of Republican lawmakers including Richard Nixon who were being paid to lobby by the forces of Chiang Kai-shek.
+In the early years of its publication, the magazine had a scoop with an article on the "China Lobby": a group of Republican lawmakers, including Richard Nixon, who were being paid to lobby by the forces of Chiang Kai-shek.

 Contributors included: Dean Acheson, James Baldwin, McGeorge Bundy, Isaac Deutscher, Theodore Draper, John Kenneth Galbraith, Gertrude Himmelfarb, Irving Howe, Henry Kissinger, Irving Kristol, Boris Pasternak, Eugene V. Rostow, Arthur Schlesinger, Jr., Peter Viereck, and Edmund Wilson.

 Among his staff were: Douglas Cater, his Washington correspondent who later joined the Johnson administration, Meg Greenfield, who succeeded Douglas Cater as Washington correspondent and later became an editor at the Washington Post, Claire Sterling, Italian correspondent, and Edmund Taylor, French correspondent.